Catallactic/catallactic-site/docs/litepaper.md

 #### 4.6.5.
 Privacy

+We think that, whereas privacy feature must be incorporated into the system, it should be configurable by the CryptoCommodity issuer, according to his preferences and the requirements of his jurisdiction.
+Privacy is one of the points where all positions are valid and the final decisions should be translated to the market in the form of competition.

 #### 4.6.5.
 Compliance

 Different jurisdictions have different compliance requirements.
+Some possible complince requirements can be found in:

+* Acquisition of crypto assets

+* KYC and AML

+* Custody of crypto assets

+* Ability to pay goods or services

+* Taxes

+* Special features as kill-switch (EU)

-A CryptoCommodity should be to allow the issuer customizing the level of regional compliance.
+A CryptoCommodity should allow the issuer customizing the level of regional compliance.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>